-- 1. Clean the cable and devices, and torque connections to specifications (refer to "Review the Principles of Connector Care" on page 3-5).
+- 1. Clean the cable and devices, and torque to specification.
 Repeat the check. - 2.
 If the check still fails, the cable should be repaired or replaced.

 System Verification

 System verification is used to verify system-level, error-corrected uncertainty limits for network analyzer measurements.
 The verification procedure is automated and is contained in the firmware of the analyzer.